 Our commitment is to focus on the craft of filmmaking and to encourage an exchange of ideas, aspirations and expertise among established filmmakers, young filmmakers and those who may never have picked up a camera before.

 About the Festival

 Because we seek to encourage young filmmakers to pick up their cameras for the first time, what we look for is imaginative solutions to inevitable production budget limitations.
 In other words, if you don’t have enough money to hire the latest camera, lighting and sound recording equipment, let alone the best actors in the country, then don’t write a script that depends on these factors.
 As simple as it may sound, a good film always starts with a good script.
 A good script is one that both takes account of the limitations of the budget and seeks to rise above these limitations imaginatively.

-Annually over the last weekend in May, in up to 20 different venues around the village of Schull, we run Q&As, world class workshops, screen short film programmes from China, India, Mexico, Spain, Turkey, Poland among other countries, along side the screening of our competition entries.
+Annually over the last weekend in May, in up to 20 different venues around the village of Schull, we run Q&As, world class workshops, screen international short film programmes, alongside the screening of our competition entries.
 We provide family entertainment at the Secret Garden to make sure all ages are well taken care of.